Sukhjit21/Shell/REPORT.md

 ### Main()

 - We create a pointer to the struct Arguments called first
-- Next we implement an infinite while loop to print out the prompt "sshell", \n keeps prompting the user for commands until they enter "exit".
+- Next we implement an infinite while loop to print out the prompt "sshell", \
+keeps prompting the user for commands until they enter "exit".
 - Otherwise, when the user enters a command, we parse it and set the appropriate variables in the "Arguments" struct.